StarlkYT/Natron/README.md

 }
 ```

-This sample serializes saves the account class instance into a JSON file.
+This sample serializes saves the account class instance into a JSON file ("account.json").

 ```json
 {"Name":"John"}
 ```

+### Extensibility
+Natron allows for custom implementations for containers and serializers.
+To create your own container/serializer inherit from their base class then the compiler will guide you.\
+See the `FileContainer` or the `JsonSerializer` for examples.